a special non-type-certificated

 Many believe that all pilots who have a drivers license

 in hand are sport pilot fit.
-This is definitely a
+This may not be true and could

 those subscribing to such interpretations.
 Keep in mind